rahullakhaney/twilio-slack-notifier/README.md

 #### Twilio incoming connection webhook

 After registering on Twilio and picking up a number, you have to configure your first webhook.
-To do that, please paste the address of your Twilio-Slack-Notifier app under `Phone numbers -> Configure -> Voice -> A call comes in`
+To do that, please paste the address of your Twilio-Slack-Notifier app under `Phone numbers -> Configure -> Voice -> A call comes in`.

 #### Twilio webhook for connection finished